lukehinds/gotroot.github.io/aboutme.md

 ---
 layout: page
 title: About me
-subtitle: Why you'd want to go on a date with me
+subtitle: Knowing me, knowing you.
 ---

 My name is Luke Hinds.

 I work at Red Hat.

 This is where I blog stuff.

-### My Projects
+*All option are my own, and not representative of my current, future or past employers.*